 “To press a lot, you must press a lot.”

-If you are new to kettlebell training, I suggest you pick up the book Enter the Kettlebell by StrongFirst Chairman, Pavel Tsatsouline.
+If you are new to kettlebell training, I suggest you pick up the book Enter the Kettlebell by StrongFirst CEO, Pavel Tsatsouline.
 The programming is rock solid—you can’t help but get stronger by incorporating his suggestions.
 One of his most valuable lessons is on how to wave the load to ramp-up volume without causing excessive peripheral fatigue—a common occurrence with traditional periodization.